 Masks must be worn at all times by anyone who is on campus regardless of vaccination status.
-The only exceptions are in designated mask break areas and whilst students are eating.
+The only exceptions are in designated mask break areas and when students are eating.
 The school follows the CDC mask guidance.
 The school has a stock of masks on hand that can be handed out if a mask gets soiled or needs replacing.
-We ask that families send 2 masks with their student in case one needs to get replaced.
+We ask that families send 2 masks with their student in case one needs to be replaced.

 All eating times will take place outside.
 Students will sit at least 6 feet apart while their masks are off.
 There will be no talking allowed while masks are off.
 Once they are done eating, masks will go back on, and they will be able to talk with other students who are masked.